top of page

 Operating in Forgiveness

 You know… this Christianity thing, it’s really quite simple.
 There's no complicated math or science involved.
-But if a formula must be had, even that is clear and plain: Love.
+But if a formula must be had, one that is clear and plain: Love.
 Just love.
 Love because Someone loved you first.

-The least we can do is respond to His love with love for Him and for others, right?
+The least we can do is respond to His love with love – for Him and for others, right?
 It seems so simple, doesn’t it?
 But pride is a stubborn thing.
 It works quietly within us.
 The Devil—evil and deceitful—readily whispers lies into our ears…and we believe him.
 We believe that our indignation is justified.
 We convince ourselves that our decision to cast others aside, to cut them off, is righteous.
 Just like the serpent did with Eve in the Garden, we allow him to twist scripture in our minds, making us think that our reactions are justified.
-All the while, deep down, we know our behavior is a poor reflection of the love God, the Father, has extended to us.
+All the while, deep down, we know our behavior is a poor reflection of the love that God, the Father, has extended to us.
 He, who, while we were yet in our sins, sent His Son, Christ, to die in our place.

 King David cries out to the Lord.